Avoca Museum and Information Centre

-The old State School opened in 1908 at a cost of 348 pounds, and in 1929 there were 73 pupils enrolled.
+The old Avoca State School opened in 1908 at a cost of 348 pounds, and in 1929 73 pupils were enrolled.
 Prime Minister Joe Lyons visited the school in 1936, the year the wireless set and electric power were installed.
 The CWA used the old building when a new school was built in 1951.
 The building suffered years of neglect until in 2010 Greater Esk Tourism successfully obtained $193,000 from the Urban Renewal and Heritage Fund, TCF, FRRR, Arts Tasmania and other bodies to fund the restoration, with volunteers completing the work prior to opening on Australia Day 2012.

 The AMIC Committee restored the Cenotaph and recommenced Anzac Day services in 2013.
 New gym equipment, picnic tables and soldiers' memorial trees have enhanced Boucher Park.